Some of Montréal’s best hot chocolate

 Alice & Theo

 Located in Verdun, charming Alice & Theo is named after the owners' children.
 It specializes in artisanal ice cream and cream puffs, among other treats.
 Alice & Theo offers a few hot chocolates, one with 65% dark chocolate and another lighter one made with 41% chocolate.
-They also offer a matcha and white chocolate latte made with their green matcha sourced directly from Japan as well as a blue matcha with white chocolate and lavender.
+They also offer a matcha and white chocolate latte made with their green matcha sourced directly from the Sakao family in Hojicha, Japan.

 Website